Helping Our Kids Handle Anger

 Model healthy anger

 Your job is to model appropriate anger.
 In order to do that, you need to understand your anger first.
 What does it look like in your body?
-How can you tell what you first start to feel it?
+How can you tell when you first start to feel it?
 These are important questions you can talk openly with your child.

 Share your early signs of anger whether it's rapid heart rate, sweating, irritability, and set the example.
 Ask them to share their signs.
 Talk about what anger looks like for each person.
 No judgment.
 Talking openly about this encourages them to learn about their strengths and weaknesses.
+If you'd like to more help read What Anger Is Trying To Tell You.

 Tips for kids and anger: